When camping in Queenstown please help us to keep our parks, native bush, lakes and beaches free from pollution and waste.

 Freedom camping in our town centres or residential areas (including parks and gardens) is not permitted and is likely to result in a parking infringement notice and monetary fine.

-If you don't have a fully self-contained campervan or motorhome (one with a toilet, wastewater tank and rubbish facilities on board) then you cannot freedom camp anywhere in the Queenstown and Southern Lakes District.
+If you don't have a fully self-contained campervan or motorhome (one with a toilet, fresh water storage, wastewater tank and rubbish facilities on board) then you cannot freedom camp anywhere in the Queenstown and Southern Lakes District.
 Instead, you should stay in a holiday park or camping ground.